Aortic Valve Replacement: Open

 some help at home for a while.

-provider if your temperature is over 100.4°F (38°C), or if your weight
+provider if your temperature is over 100.4°F (38°C).
+Also tell them if your weight

-Don't lift anything heavy for several weeks.
-Ask your healthcare provider about
+Don't lift anything heavy for a few weeks.
+Ask your provider about what is safe for

 is to prevent getting an infection on your replacement valve.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure

-- What the possible side effects or complications are
+What are the possible side effects or complications are

 When and where you are to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

 What would happen if you did not have the test or procedure

 Any alternative tests or procedures to think about

-When and how will you get the results
+When and how you will get the results

 Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure